How To Check For Lice Infestation And Ways To Deal With It

 • Change your prescription product (after consulting your doctor) if you do not see results even after 2 to 3 weeks.

-• At-home remedies such as hair oils might help, though research about their efficacy is limited.
+• You may try some oils for head lice prevention, like peppermint, lavender, etc., though research about their efficacy is limited.
 It is best to choose silicone-based products for removing head lice (2).

 • Another way that is claimed to prevent lice in the future is to use shampoos and conditioners containing rosemary.